 Where to buy: You can purchase pumps at most of the same places where you purchase maternity clothes and baby gear, some department stores and even pharmacies.

 What you’ll get: There are tons of options, ranging from hand-held pumps operated by squeezing a handle with one hand, to small battery-powered units, to single or double-breast electric plug-in machine with multiple settings complete with carrying cases and milk storage.

 Why to do it: If you plan to pump longer than six months and have a healthy baby and good milk supply, it might be more cost effective to purchase a pump.
-Remember — you'll be able to use it with future children, too.
-If you'll be pumping at the office, personal pumps are much easier to lug around than the bulkier hospital variety.
-The small hand-held variety is also a cost-effective alternative if you plan to pump only occasionally.
+Remember—you’ll be able to use it with future children, too.
+If you’ll be pumping at the office, personal pumps are much easier to lug around than the bulkier hospital variety.
+The small hand-held pumps are also a cost-effective alternative if you plan to pump only occasionally.

 No matter which way you go, there are a few more important factors to consider.
 First, it’s best not to buy or borrow a used pump due to the risk of cross-contamination.
 (Hospital-grade rentals are built with protective barriers and approved by the FDA for multiple users.)
 Also, check your insurance policy—it may cover some of the pump rental or purchase cost, especially if you or baby has a condition that makes breastfeeding difficult.